LaswitchTech/core-plugin-builder/README.md

 ## Description
 **Author(s)**: [LaswitchTech](support@laswitchtech.com)

 LaswitchTech - Core Framework extension.
+This plugin provides a simple way to build Graphical User Interface (GUI) components for your plugins.
+It allows you to create forms, buttons, and other UI elements that can be used in your plugins.

 ## License
 This software is distributed under the [GPLv3](LICENSE) license.